thenewvu/SublimeReviewMyself/README.md

 ## Get involved ?

-If have any issue, please post here: https://github.com/thenewvu/SublimeReviewMyself/issues
+If you meet any issue, please post here: https://github.com/thenewvu/SublimeReviewMyself/issues

 If you want to fork or contribute: https://github.com/thenewvu/SublimeReviewMyself/